 Areas to cover Details Track Record The majority of the track record relevant to the project should be located within the Narrative CV and should not be repeated within the case for support.
 You may, however, want to describe: Track record of the team working together Specific expertise available at the host organisation and any proposed partner organisations to enable the successful delivery of the project.
-The specific role of each applicant and collaborator in the project Background to the Resource Introduce of the proposed resource, including its academic and wider economic and societal context.
-Provide an overview of past and current resource(s) in the subject area in both the UK and abroad including any alternative community resources currently available.
+The specific role of each applicant and collaborator in the project Background to the Resource Introduction of the proposed resource, including its academic and wider economic and societal context.
+Overview of past and current resource(s) in the subject area in both the UK and abroad, including any alternative community resources currently available.
 You should indicate the community size of the intended resource and how this relates to the field in which it operates.
 Details of Resource The case for support should outline the full details of the resource and associated work packages presented in the proposal.
+Indication whether the project proposed to develop a new resource or is in support of an existing one.
 Objectives for the proposal should be detailed including individual measurable targets against which the outcome of the work will be assessed.
 This should refer to the objectives set out in the Je-S proposal form.
-Significant technical details for the development, maintenance or enhancement of the resource must be clearly outlined and indicate how this is of internationally exceptional quality.
+Significant technical details for the development, maintenance or enhancement of the resource must be clearly outlined and indicated how this is of internationally exceptional quality.
 If applicable, outline any proposed research efforts and how they directly facilitate development of the resource.
-For proposals looking to maintain existing resources, you should detail evidence of why significant upgrades are not required at this time and detail why the resource needs continued support to maintain world-leading functionality.
+For proposals looking to focus on maintaining status quo for an existing resource instead of suggesting further development, you should detail evidence of why significant upgrades are not required at this time and detail why the resource needs continued support to maintain world-leading functionality.
 Additional questions that may be considered: Does the facility begin or continue to support a growing field of bioscience, what is the anticipated growth and does the proposal adequately accommodate this?
 How will the resource accelerate science within its field and beyond?